alanshum/ws_framework_docs/parts/Main/Miscellaneous Functions/get_require().md

 **Description**
 require a php file and return the result after the code is run.
 That is, normally we will get some html code or text as how your required file design.
-Sometimes you may not want to include the php file directly for various reasons and only need to results.
+Sometimes you may not want to include the php file directly for various reasons and only need the generated results.

 --------
 **Parameters**